bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 - **Webpack!**

+???

+Webpack!

 ---

 # RequireJS: The Basics

 - One of the earliest well-known bundlers
+???

+One of the most well known module bundlers is RequireJS.
+...

 --

-- Asynchronously loads individual modules
---

 - Supports _Asynchronous Module Definition_ (AMD)
+???

+It uses the AMD format—__Asynchronous__ Module Definition—to describe modules and their dependencies. ...

 --

+- Asynchronously loads individual modules for development ???

+RequireJS uses this format to load modules in the browser with some configuration. ...

+--

-- Companion tool **r.js** performs the bundling
+- Companion tool **r.js** performs the bundling for production ???

+Its companion r.js "optimizes" an application into a smaller set of files.

+The many hundreds of files that make up web applications in the client now is convenient for a developer to debug locally as multiple files, but from a production server it can be bundled into a single file.

 ---

 # AMD Module Syntax

-There are several standard ways to define and format _modules_ in JavaScript.
-AMD is one of them.
+- One of to write a JavaScript _module_

 ???

-One of the most well known module bundlers is RequireJS.
-It uses the AMD format— __Asynchronous__ Module Definition—to describe modules and their dependencies.
+AMD defines modules in JavaScript so that a tool like RequireJS can determine any dependencies and execute them before their dependent modules. ...

 --